inertialsense/docs.inertialsense.com/docs/user-manual/com-protocol/nmea.md

 ﻿

-# ASCII (NMEA 0183) Protocol
+# NMEA 0183 (ASCII) Protocol

 For simple use, the Inertial Sense device supports a human-readable ASCII communications protocol based on NMEA 0183.
 The ASCII protocol is human readable from in a command line terminal but is less optimal than the [binary protocol](binary.md) in terms of message length for the same amount of data.

 ## Communications Examples

-The [ASCII Communications Example Project](../SDK/CommunicationsAscii.md) demonstrates how to implement the protocol.
+The [NMEA Communications Example Project](../SDK/CommunicationsAscii.md) demonstrates how to implement the protocol.

 ## Packet Structure